 The short answer to this question is no; kayaks do not tip over easily.
 But like many things, it can depend on several factors.
 Some kayak designs are much tippier than others.
 The conditions of the water and the weather can also play a factor.

-Of course, most new paddlers aren’t in either of these types of boats.
+Of course, most new paddlers aren’t in a top inflatable kayak.
 They’re most often sitting in a beamy recreational craft that is extremely stable.
 Sure, you can fall off or tip over if you try to stand up or lean over too far, but it’s highly unlikely.

 What Causes Kayaks to Tip Over?